 node = "16" # Old project needs Node 16

-The Combo: chezmoi + mise
+The full picture: chezmoi + mise together

-1. mise Config in chezmoi
+1. mise config in chezmoi

 chezmoi add ~/.config/mise/config.toml

-2. Bootstrap Script
+2. Bootstrap scripts

 # ~/.local/share/chezmoi/run_once_before_10-install-mise.sh